modelica-3rdparty/OpenIPSL/README.md

 ## Acknowledgements

 This work was supported primarily by the following grants and institutions, in reverse chronological order:
+- 2020-2024: supported in part by the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy (EERE) under the Advanced Manufacturing Office, Award Number DE-EE0009139.
 - 2018-2023: Dominion Energy Virginia through sponsored research projects: (2018-2019) Flexible Alternating Current Transmission System Modeling and Performance Analysis using Measurement Data, (2020-2021) Model Validation of Generator Power Plants, and (2021-2022) Cloud-Based Integrated Model-and-Measurement Analytics for Power System Applications, at Rensselaer Polytechnic Institute.
 - 2019-2021: New York State Energy Research and Development Authority (NYSERDA) through the Electric Power Transmission and Distribution (EPTD) PON 3770 High Performing Grid Program together with the New York Power Authority (NYPA).
 - 2018-2020: This work was also supported in part by the ERC Program of the National Science Foundation and DOE under NSF Award Number EEC-1041877 and in part by the CURENT Industry Partnership Program.